Maurmoo/osTicket-Prereqs/README.md

 - Registered PHP:
 - In IIS, go to PHP Manager / Select Register PHP.
 - Provide the path: C:\PHP\php-cgi.exe.
-- Reload IIS:
+- Go back to osTicket home
 - Stop and start the IIS server.

 </p>
 <br />

 ## Credits
-This Project is based on the template by Josh madakor.
-Ive customized it to suit my needs while retaining the structure and inspiration from the original work. https://github.com/joshmadakorcc/post-install-config
+This Project is based on the template by Josh Madakor.
+I've customized it to suit my needs while retaining the structure and inspiration from the original work. https://github.com/joshmadakorcc/post-install-config